 8. Train Operators on Proper Usage

-Knowledge is power, especially when it comes to running a laser cutting machine.
+Knowledge is power, especially when running a laser cutting machine.
 Ensuring that all operators are well-trained can prevent misuse and potential damage.

 - Training Topics: Effective machine operation, safety protocols, and maintenance tasks should be covered.